nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Parameter information

 The table below provides information on the usage of the allowed parameters in HouR.
-Do note that the examples given are not exhaustive
+Do note that the examples given are not exhaustive.

 | Parameter, Description                                        | Case sensitive | Constraints                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     | Valid Examples                                                                             | Invalid Examples                                         |
 |---------------------------------------------------------------|----------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|----------------------------------------------------------|